tomFlidr/ajax.js/README.md

 var xhr = Ajax.get(
 	url,		// string, required
-	data, 		// object (to be serialized), default: {}, not required type, 		// string, default: '' (result wil be evaluated or parsed by Content-Type HTTP header, not required success, 	// function, default: function(){}, not required error, 		// function, default: function(){}, not required async, 		// boolean, default: true, not required
+	data, 		// object (to be serialized), default: {}, not required type, 		// string, default: '' (result is be evaluated/parsed by Content-Type HTTP header), not required success, 	// function, default: function(){}, not required error, 		// function, default: function(){}, not required async, 		// boolean, default: true, not required